 On the walk home, feelings of failure began to creep in.

-I was discouraged about that exchange with my son, but it quickly snowballed into how behind I was on the housework and my online work… how little energy I have every night when my husband comes home and how I never remember to schedule our dentist appointments.
+I was discouraged about that exchange with my son, but it quickly snowballed into how behind I was on the housework and my online work… how little energy I have every night when my husband comes home… how I always seem to tend toward depression and how I never, ever remember to schedule our dentist appointments.

 As you can see, my thoughts were going nowhere good—fast.
 (Renowned researcher Brené Brown would call this a shame spiral.)

 Thankfully, I’m quicker now to recognize a downward spiral, so I shook if off, played a bit with my two-year-old sidekick, and started a load of dishes.

 But sometimes, I know, it’s not that easy; sometimes our down thoughts persist.
 For years I’ve found it helpful when I’m in a negative spiral to write it all down in a journal.
 I make a quick list of all my thoughts.
 Seeing them (literally seeing them) seems to help me release them, and I find more space—more clarity—in my mind.